 Many of our barristers are also able to provide their services direct to a company, an association or an individual under the direct public access scheme.
 Click here to view the Bar Standards Board Public Access guidance for the public.

 When undertaking work directly for lay clients we will quote fees in advance.
 Depending on the nature of the task, the fee will be either a fixed fee for specified work, or an hourly rate.
-We think that clients will find the overall cost of using our barristers’ direct very competitive, particularly as any unnecessary duplication of fees is eliminated.
+We think that clients will find the overall cost of using our barristers’ direct very competitive, particularly as any unnecessary duplication fees is eliminated.